n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 Instead of fixing a rule violation, you can also make an exception for it, so the linter doesn't flag it.

-To make a lint exception, hover over the issue and click on `Quick fix` (or `cmd+.` in macOS) and select **Disable {rule} for this line**.
+To make a lint exception from VSCode: hover over the issue and click on `Quick fix` (or `cmd+.` in macOS) and select **Disable {rule} for this line**.
 Only disable rules for a line where you have good reason to.
 If you think the linter is misdetecting an issue, please [report it in the linter repository](https://github.com/ivov/eslint-plugin-n8n-nodes-base/issues).

+To add a lint exception to a single file, add a code comment.
+In particular, TSLint rules may not show up in VSCode and may need to be turned off using code comments.
+Refer to the [TSLint documentation](https://palantir.github.io/tslint/usage/rule-flags/) for more guidance.